The Broken Road, part 11

 "It is to me," she told him.

-"Well then, that's all that matters," he replied and they sunk down under
+"Well then, that's all that matters," he replied and

 the comforter together.